TradeTrust/tradetrust-core/README.md

 #### Deploying Standalone Token Registry

-This example provides how to deploy tradetrust standalone token-registry for [transferrable records](https://docs.tradetrust.io/docs/tutorial/transferable-records/overview/).
+This example provides how to deploy TradeTrust standalone token-registry for [transferrable records](https://docs.tradetrust.io/docs/tutorial/transferable-records/overview/).
 Replace the values for `<your_private_key>` and `<your_provider_url>` with your wallet private key and the JSON RPC url for desired network accordingly.
 It works on all the [supported networks](https://docs.tradetrust.io/docs/topics/introduction/supported-network/#tradetrust-supported-networks).

 ```ts
 import {